verida/documentation/docs/single-sign-on-sdk/how-to-use-the-sso-sdk.md

 ## Configuration

-Various configuration options can be set (as parameters in `VaultAccount`) for the verida connect SDK.
+Various configuration options can be set (as parameters in `VaultAccount`) for the Verida Connect SDK.

 These (all optional) config options include: